 Autoregressive models are commonly used for tasks like text generation, speech synthesis, and time series prediction.

-They have shown promise in domains like image generation, where they can generate high-quality images with controllable attributes.
+They can be used in domains like image generation, where they can generate high-quality images with controllable attributes.

 Suggested Reading: